-Textbook horror story; perfectly routine.
-When they are unfurled like that before your eyes it’s like some kinda cruel trick or joke that you need to endure to the end, before the flimsy put-on is conceded.
+Textbook horror story, perfectly routine.
+When they are unfurled like that before your eyes it’s like some cruel joke that you need to endure to the end, before the flimsy put-on is conceded.
 The lady clinging to her husband in the corridor, holding tight and hurting him, he said.
 Just a week and I’ll come back to take you home.
-From her room across the way Mira wandered in jabbering something in Serbo-Croat, drawn by the voices it seemed.
-(Silence reigned ordinarily and the doors to the rooms carried colourful stickers of names of occupants.)
-Man with a Chinese name in the next room in his chair was slobbering food from his bowl.
-Attendants encountered were alert and cautious; complaints came from visitors of your kind.
-(You wrote friend in the paperwork at the desk, but those on the ground beyond hadn’t immediately gotten that.
-On subsequent visits it would dawn no friends ever paid visits here.)
-Even after almost a fortnight since the last visit, thankfully on entry the recognition was instantaneous.
-Again like last time at the hospital, the plums and grapes were consumed quickly, greedily, almost half of what had been brought.
-Somehow the newspaper and ciggies had been forgotten.
-Al punched the air in that old time way of the theatre, swinging his fist laterally close to his chest with some force, at news of the latter omission.
-One fine, lighthearted moment came at Al’s disgust voiced at the Hearld Sun, which had been fetched from the common room.
+From her room across the way Mira wandered in jabbering in Serbo-Croat.
+(Silence reigned ordinarily from the rooms with their colourful stickers of occupants’ names.)
+A Chinaman in his chair was slobbering food from his bowl.
+Attendants passed alert and cautious; complaints came from visitors of your kind.
+(You wrote friend at the desk.
+Later it would dawn no friends ever visited here.)
+Even after almost a fortnight the recognition was instantaneous.
+Again, like last time at the hospital, the plums and grapes were consumed quickly, greedily, almost half of what had been brought.
+Somehow the newspaper & ciggies had been forgotten.
+At that Al punched the air in that old time way of the theatre, swinging his fist laterally close to his chest with some force.
+One fine moment came at Al’s disgust at the Hearld Sun, which had been fetched from the common room.
 I hate that paper.
 HATE it.
-Again, force and passion.
+Again, forceful.
 You know I never bought it at the supermarket when they didn’t have The Age.
-The man was still present, still in attendance.
+The man was still present; still in attendance.
 It was great to see.
-The African attendant with the Mobility Captain insignia on his back got a serve for his rough, inconsiderate handling, very likely audible out in the corridor where he paced.
+The African Mobility Captain got a serve for his rough handling, very likely audible in the corridor where he passed.
 A recent negligent shave had left one of Al’s sideburns an inch and a half longer than the other.

 No comments: